-Other Income, Net
+Other Income (Loss), Net

-Other income, net represents the \$7.0 million gain on the sale of the Company's security customer account base, which occurred in September 2018.
-The gain is composed of \$6.8 million of cash proceeds and \$0.4 million from the recognition of unamortized deferred service liabilities, partially offset by \$0.2 million of other expenses.
+Other loss of \$5.7 million for the year ended September 30, 2020 represents an expected loss on a sale of certain propane assets that were held for sale at September 30, 2020 at the lower of their carrying amount or fair value less cost to sell.
+Other income, net of \$7.0 million for the year ended September 30, 2018 represents a gain on the sale of the Company's security customer account base, which occurred in fiscal 2018.
+The gain is comprised of \$6.8 million of cash proceeds and \$0.4 million from the recognition of unamortized deferred service liabilities, partially offset by \$0.2 million of other expenses.